Five fun, easy tips for parents (and those who support parents) for growing positive relationships with their kids

 Once a parent gets in the swing of doing this, invite them to write down all the positive things they notice themselves doing as well.
 This can be a great way to help parents build confidence in their parenting abilities.
 It can also be a really positive document to reflect on later.

-1. Let them be brave.
+5. Let them be brave

-Of course every parent wants to keep their children safe.
+Every parent wants to keep their children safe.
 But making mistakes is how we learn and grow.
 Failing is how we build resilience.
 Getting small injuries is how we learn the limits of our bodies (better to sprain your wrist falling off your bike as a child than crash your car taking a corner too fast as a young adult).

 Allowing your children to take (calculated) risks and try new things is a powerful thing.
-It encourages them to get out of their comfort zone in other areas of their life too and teaches them that the anxiety they feel when they do something new is ok.
+It encourages them to get out of their comfort zone in other areas of their life too and teaches them that the anxiety they feel when they do something new is okay.

 And let’s be honest, being brave is exhilarating.
 And empowering.
 And fun!
 As is watching your children thrive in the world because they are confident and engaged.